Eggnog cupcakes are spiked with bourbon and sprinkled with nutmeg. This cupcake version of the holiday cocktail is a crowd pleaser.

 Can I make these cupcakes without alcohol?

 Yes!
 Skip brushing the cupcakes with bourbon and instead of using bourbon in the frosting use only eggnog.
-If you are missing the alcohol flavor, add 1/4 teaspoon rum extract to the cupcakes and the frosting.
+If you still want the flavor, add 1/2 teaspoon rum extract.

 5 (5 ratings)